WayScience/CytoSnake/README.md

 The tests attempt to verify that each analytical step within the workflow produces the expected input and output paths.
 Pathing verification is also tested when testing for modularization, where specific workflows steps can be imported in other workflows.
 Another important aspect of our workflow testing module is testing reproducibility.
-These test contains expected outputs along with associated parameters.
+These tests contain expected outputs along with associated parameters.
 The workflow tests takes in config files as inputs that is supposed to reproduce the known expected outputs.

 ### Dry Runs